List of 1 items.

 Silicon Valley International School is committed to a policy of equal employment opportunity for all applicants and makes merit-based employment decisions.
 INTL prohibits discrimination based on race, colour, ancestry, national origin, ethnicity, religion, age, sex, sexual orientation, physical or mental disability, genetic characteristic or information, marital status, military or veteran status, or any other characteristic protected by law.
 INTL will afford equal employment opportunities to all qualified applicants and employees as to all terms and conditions of employment, including, without limitation, hiring, training, promotion, compensation, transfer, discipline, and termination.

-• Elementary and Middle School Substitute (German, French, Mandarin and English Speakers) Teachers
+• Substitute Teacher (German, French, Mandarin and English Speakers) Pre-K to 12th

-Silicon Valley International School [INTL] seeks variable hour substitute teachers for our elementary and middle school programs, beginning immediately.
-We seek substitute teachers who are native speakers and literate in either French, Mandarin, German or English.
+Silicon Valley International School [INTL] seeks variable-hour substitute teachers for its elementary, middle, and early years programs, beginning immediately.
+We seek substitute teachers who are native speakers and literate in French, Mandarin, German, or English.

 All employees must demonstrate commitment to INTL's mission and the population we serve and be experienced with teaching at the grade school level.
 They must also be responsible, self-motivated, friendly, willing to work with a team of colleagues, and accepting and adaptable to a working environment with different cultures.